JohnStranahan/Java-Algorithm-Implementations/README.md

 <b>Fibonacci.java</b> - Finding the nth number in a Fibonacci sequence using both recursive O(2^n) and iterative implementation O(n).

 <b>FindArrayDuplicates.java</b> - Finding a duplicate in an array in the O(n^2) time and O(n) time.

+<b> Linked List Cycle Detection> - Custom Linked List Class to Check if the Linked List is Cyclic or Acyclic.
+Node and Driver supplied.